yashMustak/vslib/README.md

 	mytree.print();
    ```

-**2.  ```AVL Trees```**: This component helps to create an AVL tree same as previous, it also supports described data types.
+**2.  ```AVL Trees:```** This component helps to create an AVL tree same as previous, it also supports described data types.
 Presently only insert and print are implemented.

-**3.  ```Splay Tree```**: This component helps to create an Splay tree same as previous, it also supports described data types.
+**3.  ```Splay Tree:```** This component helps to create an Splay tree same as previous, it also supports described data types.
 Presently only insert and print are implemented.

-**4.  ```Singly Linked List```**: This component helps to create Singly linked list.
+**4.  ```Singly Linked List:```** This component helps to create Singly linked list.
 Presently it only support direct insertion (Pointer insertion is unavailable, which reduces data type list to Char, String, Int, Bouble, Float, Boolean).
 It provides various functions to play with it as listed below.
    * insert(< value >)
    * deleteNodeByValue(< value >)
    * valueExist(< value >)